18F/handbook/_pages/18f/how-18f-works/changing-your-name.md

 ## Adding a preferred name

-Follow these steps to update your _preferred_ first name if it does not match your legal name (e.g. your legal name is Michael but you go by Mike):
+Follow these steps to add or update your _preferred_ first name, for example GSA systems refer to you as Michael but you go by Mike:

 1. Log in to the [GSA network or a VPN]({{ site.baseurl }}/how-to-log-in/)
 1. Log in to [GCIMS](https://gcims.gsa.gov)